vmic2002/TextEditor/README.md

 Supports importing text file from your computer into this TextEditor.
 Can also save from this TextEditor to a text file in your computer.

+There are four buttons on the right side of the editor to import a file, save to a file, scroll up, and scroll down.

 You could technically use this TextEditor to modify its own source code!

 ## Project Setup